MicheliniDev/NineSolsEigongPrimeMod/thunderstore/README.md

 - Cross Up can now also chain to Unsheathe, Talisman and Teleport Forward.
 - Crimson Slam can now also chain to Cross Up, Pokes, Talisman, Crimson Slam, Crimson Ball, Teleport To Back and Teleport Forward.
 - Unsheathe can now also chain to Unsheathe, Teleport To Top, Pokes and Cross Up.
-- Crimson Ball can now also chain to Crimson Slam and Unsheathe.
+- Crimson Ball can now also chain to Crimson Slam, Unsheathe and Cross Up.

 ## Phase 2 Moveset changes
 - Stun state can also chain to Quick Talisman, Crimson Slam, Talisman Geyser, Talisman Spike and Teleport To Back.